obsidianmd/obsidian-developer-docs/en/Styling/Editor/Link.md

 cssClass: reference
 ---

 This page lists CSS variables for links.

 Obsidian supports three different types of links:

 - **Resolved internal links** link to an existing note.
 - **Unresolved internal links** link to a non-existing note.
 - **External links** link to an external URL or URI.

+## CSS variables

 | Variable                             | Description                               |
 | ------------------------------------ | ----------------------------------------- |